dart-lang/build/docs/writing_a_builder.md

 Keys in `buildExtensions` match a suffix in the path of potential inputs.
 That is, a builder will run when an input ends with its input extension.
 Valid outputs are formed by replacing the matched suffix with values in that map.
 For instance, `{'.dart': ['.g.dart']}` matches all files ending with `.dart` and allows the builder to write a file  with the same name but with a `.g.dart` extension instead.
 A primary input `some_library.dart` would match the `.dart` suffix and expect an output `some_library.g.dart`.

+The input extensions (keys in the `buildExtensions` map) may also start with a `^`.
+In this case, the input extension changes from a suffix match to an exact path match.
+For example an input extension of `^pubspec.yaml` would only match the root pubspec file, and no other nested pubspecs.

 If a `Builder` has an empty string key in `buildExtensions` then every input will trigger a build step, and the expected output will have the extension